-Board Splendour at Oban’s North Pier Pontoon for Skipper Ted’s briefing and a welcoming glass of bubbly.
+Board Splendour at Oban’s North Pier Pontoon for Skipper’s briefing and a welcoming glass of bubbly.
 Cast off for Loch Spelve for the first of many fabulous evening meals with the hills of Mull as our backdrop.

 Surge through the turbulent Gulf of Corryvreckan and the great race to the serene island of Iona for an afternoon ashore and a visit to the abbey.
 Enjoy dinner and overnight off Bunessan on Mull.

 Fingal’s cave on Staffa is an unforgettable natural wonder.
 Visit the cave by tender and then back aboard for morning coffee and cookies.
-Lunga, one of the Treshnish isles, is next on the agenda with its fabulous colony of puffins.
+Lunga, one of the Treshnish isles, is next on the agenda with its fabulous colony of puffins, which can be seen before they head out to sea in late July.
 Overnight in sheltered Gometra Harbour keeping an eye open for eagles and red deer.

 The pastoral island of Muck awaits us today.
 The waters around Muck are the hunting ground of minke whales and dolphins.
 A walk ashore from Port More to Gallanach Bay to the North of the island rewards you with wonderful views of the island of Rhum.
 Porpoises and otters may be seen in Gallanach Bay.
 Overnight in Loch Scresort, on the island of Rhum, with the possibility of an evening visit to the otter hide.

 We continue our journey north today to the other-worldly islands of the Shiants.
 Prepare for sea bird overload as these islands teem with life thanks to an abundant supply of sand eels.
-The puffin colony is huge, comprising some quarter of a million individuals.
+The puffin colony is huge, comprising some quarter of a million individuals until they head out to sea.
 If the weather is settled we will overnight in this magical place.

 A fabulous sea-day is in-store today with nine glorious hours of scenery and wildlife from the Shiants to Canna, the jewel of the Hebrides.
 Anything can be encountered today from common, risso’s and bottlenose dolphins to minke and perhaps killer whales.
 A walk on Canna before dinner.